openbroadcaster/openbroadcaster.github.io/advanced.md

 sudo rmmod dvb_usb_283xxu
 ~~~~

 To prevent the default dvb_usb driver from being loaded on reboot, it can be blacklisted.
-Create the file in /etc/modprobe.d/blacklist-rtl.conf, add the following line :
+Create the file (use sudo) in /etc/modprobe.d/blacklist-rtl.conf, add the following line :

 ~~~~
 blacklist dvb_usb_rtl28xxu